nedrysoft/pingnoo/README.md

 - [CLion](https://www.jetbrains.com/clion/) - A C++ IDE
 - [Deleaker](https://deleaker.com) - A memory leak detector for Windows, License kindly provided for free for the project.

+## Thanks

+This project was the gratefully the recipient of a micro grant from [icculus](https://icculus.org/microgrant2020/).

 # License

 Pingnoo is open source and released under the GPLv3 License